brandur/microservices/README.md

 ## Stream State Changes

 Streaming changes in state through a log-style stream is efficient provides ordering and inherent error correction.
-Consider using this technique over multitudes of synchronous service requests.
+Consider using this technique over sending multitudes of synchronous service requests.

 ---